 There is some evidence from several years of vegetation sampling that freshwater tidal marshes in the lower Mill River are undergoing gradual changes.
 The increase in shrub cover, could eventually result in an overall loss of diversity and wildlife habitat value of these marshes.
+Such an increase would be considered a change attributable to natural succession and unlikely to be caused by treatment plant operation.
 Since the Whitney water treatment plant has only been in operation since 2005 and the changes in the plant communities have been occurring at least since 1998, these changes do not appear to indicate environmental impacts due to treatment plant operation, particularly since the plant has not operated at capacity for an extended period of time.
 This is further supported by the fact that downstream flows have not been seriously affected and average groundwater salinities remain well below 0.5 ppt.
-To ensure that withdrawal management and mitigation measures are adequate and effective, continued monitoring is recommended until a robust range of river flow and operational conditions have been tested.